-- Check for truly Partisan Agnostic – your own presumptions
+- Check for being truly Partisan Agnostic – your own presumptions

-- Evaluating sentiment not poke at belief or identity, like the arguments that happen on social media
+- Evaluating sentiment and not poke at belief or identity, like the arguments that happen on social media

 - Finding the right proxy

 - People at the extreme ends of bias are not the focus – to attempt the caution the people around the center to stay away from drifting towards extremes

 I imagined my process to be in stages – in a linear flowchart, but through my design thought process and practice, it evolved into a circular method.
 I first started with sketches, from writing to mind maps, to rough drawings, and then charting out the user flow.
 This was then made into a paper prototype to be presented in front of a few users – not for the user interface, but to understand the essence of the app, its meaning, the flow of thoughts and actions and to spot anything abrupt or unusual.